Tax Planning, Representation and Compliance

-This is also the "oldest" portion of our practice - It turns 45 in 2021.
-As it has evolved, we have moved away from "doing taxes" to a proactive stance that emphasizes
+This is also the "oldest" portion of our practice - It turned 45 in 2021.
+As it has evolved, we have moved away from compliance ("doing taxes") to a proactive stance that emphasizes

 Planning to achieve favorable tax consequences for your business choices,

 Compliance and reporting to keep you current with your tax obligations, and

 We distinguish ourselves from other small tax firms through our: